dsparrowm/switch/README.md

-# SWIITCH - An all in one platform for your Organization
+# SWIITCH API

- _This is a full-stack collaboration tool built with React, Node.js, Express.js, and PostgreSQL.
-The application allows users to join organizations, create and manage departments, assign tasks, send private and group messages, and more._
+ _This is an expressjs API for Swiich Saas built with Node.js, Express.js, and PostgreSQL.
+An application that allows users to join organizations, create and manage departments, assign tasks, send private and group messages, and more._

 ## Features
 - User authentication and authorization